 - ½ cup maple syrup

-- ½ cup monkfruit sweetener
+- ½ cup monkfruit sweetener option to swap in coconut sugar (nutrition subject to change)

 - 1 tablespoon non-dairy milk